As Trump returns to political stage, nagging questions about 2024

 "Whether the GOP remains an uneasy alliance of those two factions, or splits apart... depends on a number of things that haven't happened yet," said Republican political consultant Whit Ayres, president of North Star Opinion Research.

-Predicting another Trump candidacy now would be "rank speculation," Ayres said, and pointed to the "mountain of financial and legal challenges" Trump faces, including his tax returns and alleged hush-money payments before the 2016 election.
+Predicting another Trump candidacy now would be "rank speculation," Ayres said, pointing to Trump's "mountain of financial and legal challenges" including tax returns and alleged hush-money payments before the 2016 election.